thesurjo/surya-portfolio-web/README-RECAPTCHA.md

 # Google reCAPTCHA Integration for Next.js

-This project uses Google reCAPTCHA to protect your website from spam and abuse.
+This project uses Google reCAPTCHA for general site protection.
 The implementation is configured to work correctly with Next.js server-side rendering (SSR) and static site generation (SSG).

 ## Setup Instructions